Patch Adams: Early life and education

 Adams was born on May 28, 1945, in Washington, D.C., the son of Anna Campbell Stewart (née Hunter) and Robert Loughridge Adams.
 His maternal grandfather, Thomas Lomax Hunter, was a Poet Laureate of Virginia.
-His father, a United States Army officer who fought in the Korean War, died while stationed in West Germany when Adams was only 16.
+His father, a United States Army officer who fought in the Korean War, died while stationed in West Germany when Adams was 16.
 After his father's death, Adams returned to the United States with his mother and brother.
 Adams has stated that upon his return he encountered racism and segregation amongst his peers against which he stood up, and this made him a target for bullies at school.
 As a result, Adams was unhappy and became actively suicidal.
 After a third hospitalization in one year he decided "you don't kill yourself, stupid; you make revolution."

 He attended Wakefield High School, where he graduated in 1963, and then completed pre-med coursework at George Washington University.
-He began medical school without an undergraduate degree, and earned his Doctor of Medicine degree at the Medical College of Virginia in the Virginia Commonwealth University in 1971.
+He began medical school without even earning an undergraduate degree, and earned his Doctor of Medicine degree at the Medical College of Virginia in the Virginia Commonwealth University in 1971.
 In the late 1960s, one of his closest friends (a man, not a woman as depicted in the film) was murdered by a deranged patient.
 Convinced of the powerful connection between environment and wellness, he believes the health of an individual cannot be separated from the health of the family, community, and the world.